ghi-electronics/Docs/hardware/components/spwf04sa.md

-# Updating the SPWF04SA Wi-Fi Module Firmware
+# SPWF04SA
 ---
+## Introduction

+The SPWF04SA WiFi module, by STMicroelectronics, is an inexpensive option to bring IoT to embedded devices.
+While discontinued and out of support, this page provides resources for existing products.

+## Using the SPWF04SA WiFi Module

+On the this [page](../../software/tinyclr/tutorials/networking/spwf04sx.md), you will find examples on how to access the SPWF04SA WiFi module via the [TinyCLR OS](../../software/tinyclr/intro.md).

+## Updating the SPWF04SA Wi-Fi Module Firmware

 > [!Warning]
 > Before updating the WiFi firmware, erase all applications on the host board to prevent them from interfering with the upgrade process and to prevent possible damage to the host processor.

 When the WiFi module starts, it sends a PowerOn message which tells you what firmware version is installed.
 For example, `PowerOn 171117-0328fe3-SPWF04S`.
 In this case the firmware is dated 17 November 2017.

-## Requirements
+### Requirements
 To upgrade the WiFi module's firmware, you must first download and install the following:
 * [Flash Loader Demonstrator from STMicroelectronics](https://www.st.com/en/development-tools/flasher-stm32.html).